Skip to main content

 The Reconciliation Concept

-Belief Index maintains an internal ledger that records all positions, cash balances, and share ownership.
+Belief Systems maintains an internal ledger that records all positions and cash balances.
 This internal ledger should agree with what is observable on-chain.
 Reconciliation is the process of comparing the two:

 1